amartincolby/Rust-Quick-Guide/README.md

     bytes in memory.
 These common use cases almost always have a module in the standard library.

-    For the time being, a cursory explanation of pointers will suffice. */
+    For the time being, a cursory explanation of pointers will suffice.

-    /* The most common way to create a pointer is to bind the memory location of a reference. */
+    The most common way to create a pointer is to bind the memory location of a reference.
+This is done through a new type signature that will be familiar to C developers, the asterisk. */

     let a_number_in_memory: i32 = 42;

+    // Creating a pointer is safe.
     let a_pointer_to_a_number: *const i32 = &a_number_in_memory;

-    /* Pointers are determined by the type signature of the identifier. */ }
+    unsafe{
+        // Only consuming a pointer is unsafe. let pointer_to_a_new_number = a_pointer_to_a_number.add(42);
+    }

+    /* Rust also enables direct memory access via memory addresses.
+This is perhaps _maximally_ usafe Rust and is thus far outside the scope of this tutorial. */

+}

 #[allow(unused_variables)]